fjrdz22/fjrdz22/README.md

 ## Hi there 👋

-# Francisco Javier — Data Analytics & Lite Data Engineering (Remote-Ready)
+# Francisco Javier — Data Analytics & Data Engineering (Remote-Ready)

 I turn raw, messy data into clear business decisions.
 My toolbelt: **Excel + Power Query**, **SQL**, and **Python** (pandas).
 I focus on building analyses and small ETL systems that stand up in the real world—simple to run, documented, and decision-ready.